maths/moodle-qtype_stack/doc/en/Developer/Unit_tests.md

 # Other configuration issues

-Moodle overides the PHP debug message settings.
+Moodle overrides the PHP debug message settings.
 To see errors and warnings, go to

     Site administration -> Development -> Debugging